 The frequency and timing of meetings shall be determined by the board, dependent upon the type and urgency of necessary business.
-Meetings are open to members, but members must complete the permission to attend/speak form prior to attendance.

 5. LEAGUES

 MAYSA organizes the inter-club leagues for the clubs in its district.
 Teams are placed into the leagues through the 'Alignment' process.